waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 The sensor data file is an aggregate of all _published_ data from a project's nodes.
 By published, we mean:

-* Data was read from whitelisted node.
+* Data was read from a whitelisted node belonging to the project.
-* Data was read during node's commissioning time.
+* Data was read during that node's commissioning time.
-* Data was read from whitelisted sensor.
+* Data was read from a whitelisted sensor.
-* Data value passes simple range check.
+* Data value passed a simple range check.

 Note: We currently _do not_ do automatic, in-depth sensor filtering.
 For example, a damaged sensor _could_ produce values in an accepted range, but repeat the same